 Buildings have been rejuvenated and converted to offer some of London’s best loft style living and new developments have sought to balance modern needs with local history.

 Areas such as Waterloo have also seen development over the last 20 years, with the IMAX and British Film Institute becoming established cultural landmarks, and iconic structures such as the OXO Tower and the London Eye drawing people to this part of the river.
 Further west, the riverside at Vauxhall Bridge has undergone a significant transformation with the development of St George’s Wharf offering trophy riverside living.

-What can you buy along the South Bank?
+What you can buy along the South Bank

-The South Bank covers a vast area offering an array of choices to students, young professionals, families and investors alike.
-For young professionals the area offers a number of riverside developments and warehouse conversions, as well as more affordable new developments set back from the river in Southwark, Lambeth North, Elephant & Castle and Waterloo.
+The South Bank covers a vast area offering an array of choices to students, young professionals, families, and investors alike.
+For young professionals the area offers a number of riverside developments and warehouse conversions, as well as more affordable new developments set back from the river in Southwark, Lambeth North, Elephant & Castle, and Waterloo.
 These areas offer contemporary living within a short travelling distance to the City and West End, with theatres and top restaurants on your doorstep.